siyingxie/VCR_infant/readme.md

 | Example data* | [https://osf.io/ruxfg] |
 | LIBSVM toolbox♰ | [https://github.com/cjlin1/libsvm; RRID: SCR_010243] |

-_* This item will be automatically downloaded to your path if it has not already been downloaded._
+_* This item will be automatically downloaded to your path while running the demo codes (via setup.m function) if it has not already been downloaded._

 _♰ This item needs to be downloaded and installed manually.
 (See "Installation" for details.)_